M66B/FairEmail/FAQ.md

 First of all you need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/).
 To encrypt a message before sending, just select the menu *Encrypt*.
 Similarly, to decrypt a received message, just select the menu *Decrypt*.
+Encryption is [Autocrypt](https://autocrypt.org/) compatible.
+For security reasons received messages are not decrypted automatically.
+Encryption/decryption is a pro feature.

 <a name="FAQ13"></a>
 **(13) How does search on server work?**